Listen Up, Maggots! It’s Sgt. Slaughter!

 When he returned to Verne Gagne’s AWA, he was quickly made AWA America’s Heavyweight Champion, when he defeated Larry Zbyszko.
 Over the next 2 years, he defended the belt against Zbyszko, Nick Bockwinkel, the Road Warriors, and other top stars.
 Eventually, he would challenge Stan Hansen for the AWA Title, but he wouldn’t be successful.
 In 1990, he even defeated Larry Zbyszko for the AWA belt on ESPN, only to have the decision reversed.

-During this time, he had become and even bigger celebrity, especially with kids.
-He released an album called, “Sgt Slaughter and Camouflage Rocks America” which featured the stunningly bad (even for an album by Sgt Slaughter), “Cobra Clutch” (I apologize profusely for this, but you were warned)…
+During this time, he had become an even bigger celebrity, especially with kids.
+He released an album called, “Sgt Slaughter and Camouflage Rocks America” which featured the stunningly bad (even for an album by Sgt Slaughter), “Cobra Clutch.”

 This would end Slaughter’s time as the main man, although he would remain popular over the next year as he returned to babyface status.
 He then faded away, and really wouldn’t be seen again until the rise of Degeneration X during the WWF’s Attitude Era.